faasm/faasm/docs/data.md

 For AWS deployments the data needs to be put in S3, which is a one-off task and can be done with `reuters-upload-s3`.

-To load this into Redis, we need to repeatedly invoke the relevant lambda function.
-This can be done with `reuters_prepare_aws` (provided the functions are already there).
+To load this into Redis, we need to repeatedly invoke the state copy lambda function.
+This can be done with `reuters-prepare-aws` (provided the data is already in S3).

 ### Native run